novoalab/tRIBO-seq/README.md

 # tRIBO-seq

-This repository contains scripts and workflows for analyzing tRIBO-seq datasets, including:
+This repository contains scripts and workflows for analyzing tRIBO-seq datasets. tRBIBO-seq is a method to selectively profile ribosome-embedded native tRNAs using nanopore sequencing technologies.

+This repository includes scripts to perform the following steps:
 * quality metrics and reproducibility
 * read filtering
 * differential expression
 * differential modification
 * fragmentation of tRNAs

 If you find this work useful, please cite: